Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 The quizzes were run through LEARN, the University's Virtual Learning Environment.
 Students are first provided a formative quiz to familiarise themselves with how to operate the quiz and what type of knowledge is expected.
 When scoring over 80%, students can access the summative quiz.
 The summative quiz can only be attempted once.
 We share the formative quizzes within GitHub materials.

 The largest part of the assessment (30% of the course mark) is based upon individual projects.
 The projects build upon what students have learned in Session 3, allowing them to set up their individual simulation systems, analyse them and produce a short report in the form of a mini-paper.
-We are looking for a concise presentation of the system, quality methodology and appealing visuals in the results section.

 The project assesses students' ability to independently design, execute, and analyse an MD simulation relevant to their degree program.
-The report is made to be concise, and the marking scheme rewards the ability to condense the information.
+The report is made to be concise, and the marking scheme rewards the ability to condense the information, create a quality methodology and produce appealing visuals in the results section.

 ## Computational Resources